 Mi1 =

-For Level 1A mass emission of the pollutant i in g/km interpolated to 5,000 km,
+For Level 1A mass emission of the pollutant i in g/km (#/km in case of particle number) interpolated to 5,000 km,

-For Level 1B - mass emission of the pollutant i in g/km extrapolated to 3,000 km
+For Level 1B - mass emission of the pollutant i in g/km (#/km in case of particle number) extrapolated to 3,000 km

-Mi2 = mass emission of the pollutant i in g/km interpolated to the target useful life
+Mi2 = mass emission of the pollutant i in g/km (#/km in case of particle number) interpolated to the target useful life

 These interpolated values shall be carried out to a minimum of four places to the right of the decimal point before dividing one by the other to determine the deterioration factor.
 The result shall be rounded to three places to the right of the decimal point.